Is BetMGM Legal In North Carolina?

 Bonus bets cannot be withdrawn, transferred, or used to opt into any other promotional offers at BetMGM North Carolina.
 Any bonus bets wagered will not be returned with any winnings earned.

-Get $200 In Bonus Bets By Pre-Registering With The BetMGM North Carolina Bonus Code ROTOBONUS
+Get $150 In Bonus Bets By Registering With BetMGM North Carolina Bonus Code ROTOBONUS

-New customers can get $200 in bonus bets by pre-registering with the BetMGM North Carolina Bonus Code ROTOBONUS during the current pre-registration period leading up to the official launch of BetMGM North Carolina on March 11 at noon ET.
+New customers can get $150 in bonus bets by registering with the BetMGM North Carolina Bonus Code ROTOBONUS now.

 Click on the "BET NOW" button below to pre-register a new BetMGM North Carolina account now.
-Pre-registering qualifies new BetMGM users for $200 in bonus bets available on March 11 when legal online sports betting officially launches in North Carolina.
-Sign up to start legal sports betting at BetMGM North Carolina this coming Monday.
+Registering qualifies new BetMGM users for $150 in bonus bets available today, March 11 when legal online sports betting officially launches in North Carolina.
+Sign up to start legal sports betting at BetMGM North Carolina now!

 This article is part of our Betting Promotions series.